ELHorta/HW-Accel-APP-VM/vaccel_install/README.md

 ```

-Now it is possible to open a new terminal and run the VM:
+Now it is possible to start Firecracker:
 ```
 cd ~/frcrk_5.0/
 sudo rm fc.sock